-On the other hand, if you want easy access to your E*Trade account so you can manage it from anywhere, E*Trade’s mobile app makes it great for more hands-on investors.
+On the other hand, which might give additional accessibility on the go, E*Trade’s mobile app makes it great for more hands-on investors.

 For traders who are a bit more active, E*Trade PRO is a fantastic platform — with a variety of features, options and tools to choose from, those who explore their markets frequently will appreciate the free upgrade for high-activity investors.